Connecting cooperative transport by ants with the physics of self-propelled particles: Cooperative transport experiment

-Silicon rings of varying sizes were incubated in cat food overnight in order to make them as attractive as food to the ants.
-A single ring (0.15cm, 0.4cm, 1cm or 2cm) was placed inside the arena, $\sim 75\text{cm}$ away from the arena entrance.
-After ants discovered the ring, they then cooperatively transported it towards the nest.
+Silicon rings of varying radii were incubated in cat food overnight in order to make them as attractive as food to the ants.
+A single ring of radius $r = \SI{0.15}{cm}, \SI{0.4}{cm}, \SI{1}{cm}$ or $\SI{2}{cm}$ was placed inside the arena, $\sim \SI{75}{cm}$ away from the arena entrance.
+After ants discovered the ring, they then cooperatively transported it towards the nest (Fig.~\refsub{fig:1}{b,c}).
 This constitutes a single trajectory of the load.
-Once the ants reached the arena opening, the same ring was returned to the initial location and cooperative transport was immediately resumed.
-This was repeated for $N_{traj} = 43-55$ times for each of the four load sizes.
-Then, the position of the center of the ring was extracted, as displayed in Fig.~\refsub{fig:1}{a}.
-In the following, ring size will be used interchangeably with the number of ants which participate in the cooperative transport, because the latter increases linearly with object size~\cite{Note1}.
-Each set of trajectories of a given ring size has a perpendicular spread to the line connecting the initial position of the load and the nest as previously shown in~\cite{Feinerman2018} and may contain turnarounds, as shown in Fig.~\refsub{fig:1}{a}.
+Once the ants reached the arena opening, the same ring was returned to the initial location, and cooperative transport was immediately resumed.
+This was repeated for $N_{traj} = 43-55$ times for each of the four load radii.
+This process was recorded and the position of the center of the ring was extracted, as displayed in Fig.~\refsub{fig:2}{a-d}.
+In the following, we will discuss the trajectory features of different ring radii.
+We emphasize here that radius could be used interchangeably with the number of ants participating in the cooperative transport $N$ because the latter increases linearly with $r$~\cite{Note1}.
+Each set of trajectories of a given ring radius has a perpendicular spread to the line connecting the initial position of the load and the arena exit $\Delta y$ as previously shown in~\cite{Feinerman2018}.
+Some trajectories contain turnarounds (i.e. loops).
 The movement is reminiscent of a biased Brownian walk towards the nest.
+The source of the movement's bias is the ants' motivation to quickly carry the object to the arena exit and subsequently to their nest.
+The transporting group is directed by a pheromone trail laid by non-carrying ants~\cite{Fonio2016} and by newly arriving ants who influence the group by persistently tugging the object in the nest direction for~$\sim \SI{10}{s}$~\cite{Gelblum2015, Feinerman2017}.